elixir-nx/nx/exla/README.md

 We recommend following the steps below:

   1. If the error appeared after upgrading EXLA, ensure that you have the proper dependency versions given by [XLA](https://github.com/elixir-nx/xla).
-Afterwards, compile with `mix compile --clean-libexla-cache --force` to clean up all cached files.
+Afterwards, compile with `mix compile` after setting the following environment variables to `1` or `true` to clean up all cached files:
+     * `EXLA_CLEAN_LIBEXLA_CACHE`: Removes the libexla.so caches (both local and global ones).
+     * `EXLA_FORCE`: Removes the intermediate `.o` compilation artifacts retained from previous builds.

+     Additional notes on compilation:
      * Besides the XLA dependency versions, ensuring `gcc` (or your compiler of choice), `libc` and `make` are compatible is also important.
      * Remember to save the compilation logs from this step for further debugging.
      * It is a good idea to save the `cache/<version>/libexla.so` file so that the team can inspect its contents if needed.